-#1 Active commuting programs will increase the number of people using active transportation, which will reduce parking demand, free up valuable land for more productive uses, and reduce congestion.
+Active commuting programs will increase the number of people using active transportation, which will reduce parking demand, free up valuable land for more productive

 If employers were to implement active commuting programs, 23 out of every 100 trips currently made alone in a car could be avoided, which would reduce parking demand by 21 spaces.
 The two remaining parking spaces would be used for carpool parking.